Skip to content

 vars:

-ansible_user: genius
+ansible_user: operator

 ansible_ssh_private_key_file: ~/.ssh/id_rsa